-In this article, we are going to see how we can easily integrate a Named Entity Recognition (NER) engine in your project and how to choose and access the right engine according to your data.
+In this article, we will introduce our top 10 Named Entity Recognition (NER) APIs, how to choose and access the right engine according to your data.

 spaCy is an open-source software library for advanced natural language processing, written in the programming languages Python and Cython. spaCy comes with pretrained pipelines and currently supports tokenization and training for 60+ languages.
 It features state-of-the-art speed and neural network models for tagging, parsing, named entity recognition, text classification and more, multi-task learning with pre-trained transformers like BERT, as well as a production-ready training system and easy model packaging, deployment and workflow management. spaCy is commercial open-source software, released under the MIT license.

-You can use Named Entity Recognition in numerous fields, here are some examples of common use cases:
+You can use NER in numerous fields.
+Here are some examples of common use cases: